deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 RP Alpha takes you near THOR's projected LZ, and I can't raise him.
 Determine his statu*s."

-Warhorse nodded, though of course his commander couldn't see it.
+WARHORSE nodded, though of course his commander couldn't see it.
 "STAINLESS, WARHORSE." he replied.
 "Orders received and understood.
 Out."

 The second the link was cut, he swore, loudly: "*Me cago en Dios!"*

-Regaari scrambled to his feet as Warhorse lurched upright.
+Regaari scrambled to his feet as WARHORSE lurched upright.
 "Is that…?"

 "I fucking pray his radio's just out."
-Warhorse replied.
+WARHORSE replied.
 He scowled at the intel tablet, looked around to get his bearings, then grabbed the ruck.
 He'd diligently re-packed it after they were done eating, and Regaari winced at the sheer weight of it as the human shrugged it on